 Keep Analyzing The Impact

-Like any other tactic, it is imperative to monitor the rollout of your digital transformation strategy continuously.
+Like any other tactic, continuously monitoring your digital transformation strategy's rollout is imperative.
 When you execute a significant technological change, such as leveraging artificial intelligence for customer support, use measures to gauge if it works well for everyone and embrace its business outcomes.

-Furthermore, as we discussed during the rollout, risk and security teams need to be prepared to absorb the new risks that emerge as a result of the digital transformation effort.
+Furthermore, as we discussed during the rollout, risk and security teams must be prepared to absorb the new risks that emerge due to the digital transformation effort.
 Be sure to stay aware of risks in as close to real-time as possible for your organization.
-As digital transformation can accelerate the velocity of the organization, so too can it accelerate the rate at which new threats and risks emerge.
+As digital transformation can accelerate the organization's velocity, so too can it accelerate the rate at which new threats and risks emerge.

-This can also help you determine the changes made and the improvements needed to leverage them more effectively.
+This can also help you determine the changes and improvements needed to leverage them more effectively.

 Digitally mature organizations enjoy numerous benefits such as customer satisfaction, better product quality, increased workforce diversity, better financial performance, etc.

-Furthermore, make sure to put security at the forefront and prioritize people when leveraging technology to streamline existing business processes.
+Furthermore, ensure security is at the forefront and prioritize people when leveraging technology to streamline existing business processes.
 As long as you manage the risks, nothing can stop you from reaping the stellar rewards of digital transformation.